You have one or more forests that have multiple domains.

 Note By default, after you install the hotfix, event 5816 is logged when an initial failure occurs, and event 5817 is logged every 30 minutes when later failures occur.

 Name: WarningEventThreshold Type: REG_DWORD Data: 0 to 45

 Default: 0 (no warnings) Minimum: 1 Maximum: 45

 Note When a request waits for a Netlogon API call slot for more than this number of seconds, event 5818 or event 5819 is logged.
 The maximum value of the registry subkey is 45.
-After 45 seconds, the request times out and is tracked using event 5816 and event 5817.
+After 45 seconds, the request times out and is tracked by event 5816 and event 5817.